oVirt/ovirt-site/source/feature/self-hosted-engine.html.md

 *   yum install ovirt-hosted-engine (rpm level installation)
 *   hosted-engine --deploy

-          please specify the shared storage location to use (NFS/gluster limitation) please indicate nic to set mgmt-bridge on [eth0] please specify engine FQDN
+          please specify the shared storage location to use please indicate nic to set mgmt-bridge on [eth0] please specify engine FQDN
           please specify installation media you would like to use (pxe,iso,ova)